sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 `https://{host}/v1.1/customer/subscriptions?format={xml/json}`

 ### Request Body Parameters
-Attribute | Datatype | Description
+Parameter | Datatype | Description
 --------- | -------- | -----------
 mobile/email/external_id/id* | Provide any of the customer identifiers to update subscription details. priority* | enum | Specify the service that you want to update.
 Value: `TRANS` for personalized messages, and `BULK` for campaign or promotional messages.